micropython/micropython/docs/library/datetime.rst

    .. note::

-      If *self* is naive, the algorithm relies on platform's :func:`time.localtime` to perform the conversion which must properly handle daylight saving time for the timezone of interest in order to compute meaningful dates and times.
+      If *self* is naive, the CPython algorithm relies on platform's :func:`time.localtime` to perform the conversion which must properly handle daylight saving time for the timezone of interest in order to compute meaningful dates and times.
+Micropython board ports do not support timezones.

 .. method:: datetime.utcoffset()